HedgehogDevelopment/HedgehogDevelopment.github.io/razl/comparing.markdown

 ### Controlling Comparison

-By default Razl will compare all the fields on an item and all languages of that item, however it is possible to control which fields and languages are compared by Razl.
+By default Sitecore Razl will compare all the fields on an item and all languages of that item, however it is possible to control which fields and languages are compared by Sitecore Razl.
 This can be useful in scenarios where you might want ignore the updated date on an item or certain languages because they aren’t used.

 #### Ignoring a Field